-Figure 1:The workflow in the preparation of the materials; the horizontal axis represent time/effort needed to produce a particular resource, while the vertical axis represents the useful information of a resource.
+Figure 1: The workflow in the preparation of the materials; the horizontal axis represent time/effort needed to produce a particular resource, while the vertical axis represents the useful information of a resource.

-The methodology employed in the production process is illustrated in Figure 1, and centres on the canonical, standardised edition of each material, which is stored in XML, according to a parameterisation of the Text Encoding Initiative Guidelines [1], a specification primarily meant for scholarly encoding of texts (c.f.
-Section 4).
-The preparation of the materials revolves around the up-conversion of the original digital document into TEI/XML, and the down-conversion of this storage format into the HTML Web presentation.
+The methodology employed in the production process is illustrated in Figure 1, and centres on the canonical, standardised edition of each material, which is stored in XML, according to a parameterisation of the Text Encoding Initiative Guidelines (Sperberg-McQueen & Burnard, 2002), a specification primarily meant for scholarly encoding of texts.
+The preparation of the materials then revolves around the up-conversion of the original digital document into TEI/XML, and the down-conversion of this storage format into the HTML Web presentation.
+In this section we detail these aspects of the technology used in preparing and presenting the materials.